Description

 Impact

 In the Linux kernel, a use‑after‑free bug was discovered in the fore200e ATM driver.
-When a PCA‑200E or SBA‑200E adapter is detached, the device structure is freed while an associated tasklet may still be scheduled or running.
+When a PCA‑200E or SBA‑200E adapter is detached, the driver structure is freed while an associated tasklet may still be scheduled or running.
 The tasklet then accesses the freed memory, leading to undefined behaviour.
-If an attacker can trigger the device removal while the tasklet is pending, they could potentially use the fault to alter kernel memory or crash the system, effectively allowing privilege escalation or denial of service.
+This flaw corresponds to a use‑after‑free (CWE‑416) vulnerability, which can potentially be exploited to alter kernel memory or crash the system, effectively allowing privilege escalation or denial of service.

 Affected Systems